wa2c/medoly-lyrics-scraper-plugin/README.md

 ## About

-**Medoly Lyrics Scraper Plugin** is an Android app scraping lyrics from other sites .
+**Medoly Lyrics Scraper Plugin** is an Android app to get the lyrics of the media playing on [Medoly](https://play.google.com/store/apps/details?id=com.wa2c.android.medoly) from other sites .

 See the following site to see details.